a

 Lecturer, Improv.
 Lisa Rowland is a San Francisco-based improviser, teacher and trainer.
 A mainstage company member at BATS Improv and a founding member of Improv Playhouse of San Francisco, she has performed and taught improvisation on stages throughout the Bay Area, and worldwide.
 She has headlined at improv festivals from Georgia to Germany, and has been a guest coach in improv communities as far away as Saudi Arabia and New Zealand.

 Lisa graduated from Stanford in 2005 where she was a member of the Stanford Improvisors.
 She was lucky enough to study under professor emerita Patricia Ryan Madson, author of Improv Wisdom: Don’t Prepare, Just Show Up (which Lisa highly recommends you procure and read right away).
-Lisa joyfully joined the Stanford faculty teaching TAPS 103 – Introduction to Improvisation – in 2014.
+Lisa joined the TAPS teaching staff in 2014.
+She teaches beginning, intermediate, and advanced improvisation.

 In addition to teaching theatrical improvisation, she also leads improv-based trainings for professional teams focusing on communication, collaboration and creativity.
 She is a communication skills trainer with the SF-based company Speechskills, and is also the co-host of a podcast entitled Monster Baby: A Curious Romp Through The Worlds of Mindfulness and Improvisation.